 Do you offer a Master in Science degree?

 No, we do not offer a MS program.

 May I apply to other graduate programs at the UW at the same time?

 Yes, you may apply to as many other programs as you would like.
-The UW may charge a separate application fee.

 Should I contact faculty before I apply?